kcmerrill/writing/Knight Walker/Chapter 4 - Average Joe.md

 There was a piece of paper on the floor and I picked it up.
 It looked familiar.
 It should’ve been, as it was the piece of paper that was wrapped in money accompanying a brick that somehow found it’s way through my windshield.
 I opened it up and there was a message inside.

 “Alex.
 Keep your blood to yourself.
-It can be used against you.
 We’ll explain later.
 8pm tonight at 1632 Lasalle Street.
 Be there or be square.”

 Lovely.
 Just lovely.